openspending/os-conductor/README.md

 - `GOOGLE_KEY` & `GOOGLE_SECRET`: OAuth credentials for authenticating with Google
 - `GITHUB_KEY` & `GITHUB_SECRET`: OAuth credentials for authenticating with Github
 - `DATABASE_URL`: A SQLAlchemy compatible database connection string (where user data is stored)
+- `EXTERNAL_ADDRESS`: The hostname where this service is located on

 ## API